geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g. PMID:2676709|SGD_REF:S000047763).

 #### 6. Evidence code
-One of the codes from the [Evidence & Conclusion Ontology](http://www.evidenceontology.org), ECO
+One of the codes from the [Evidence & Conclusion Ontology](http://www.evidenceontology.org), ECO.

 This field is mandatory, cardinality 1